silogen/kaiwo/README.md

 `kaiwo submit -i my-registry/my_image -p path_to_entrypoint_directory -g 8`

 One important note about GPU requests: it is up to the user to ensure that the code can run on the requested number of GPUs.
 If the code is not written to run on the requested number of GPUs, the job will fail.
-Note that some parallelized code may only work on a specific number of GPUs such as 1, 2, 4, 8, 16, 32 but not 3, 5, 7, 9 etc. If you are unsure, start with a single GPU and scale up as needed.
+Note that some parallelized code may only work on a specific number of GPUs such as 1, 2, 4, 8, 16, 32 but not 6, 10, 12 etc. If you are unsure, start with a single GPU and scale up as needed.
+For example, the total number of attention heads must be divisible by tensor parallel size.

+When passing custom images, please be mindful that kaiwo mounts local files to `/workload` for all jobs and to `/workload/app` for services (RayService, Deployment) to adhere to `RayService` semantics

 #### Note about environment variables